 Obama recalled hearing the Grammy award-winning, number one hit, “Fallin'” for the first time.

-Obama continued her speech by honoring Keys as not only an artist.
+Obama continued her speech by honouring Keys as not only an artist.

 “She’s also an advocate for women and families around the world, a leader on social justice, a wife, a mentor, a mother.
 But most of all she is herself, always thoughtful, always hopeful, always Alicia.
 And in bearing her true self, she calls us all to be the same in our own lives and for each other.”

 The 57-year-old concluded by saying, “you inspire me and my daughters.”

 The presentation was followed by a performance from Keys which included a stunning live rendition of “Piano & I,” “A Woman’s Worth,” “How Come You Don’t Call Me” and “Fallin'”.
 The debut album was first released on June 5, 2001.

 Keys appeared at the 2021 Billboard Awards in a billowing Valentino ensemble and changed into a Balmain double denim look for the on-stage performance.

 Tile credit: Kevin Mazur / Getty Images for The Recording Academy